CentaurusInfra/fornax-serverless/doc/design/fornax-core-data-model.md

 type NodeMonitor struct {
     nodes map[string]Node // hashmap index by node name

-    nodeLocator map[string]*Element // hashmap index by node name, to locate the element in linked list directly updateTime LinkedList   // linked list of node name, sorted by times when status report received, header is the oldest one;
+    nodeLocator map[string]*Bucket // hashmap index by node name, to locate the bucket in linked list directly updateTime LinkedList   // linked list of node name, sorted by times when status report received, header is the oldest one;
 }

-// element of doubly linked list type Element struct{
+// element of doubly linked list type Bucket struct{
-    name string // name
-    lastUpdateTime time.Time    // status report received timestamp next *Element
+    elements map[string]struct{} // hash set of name lastUpdateTime time.Time    // status report received timestamp, in specified unit of time (e.g. in 4 seconds) next *Element
     prev *Element
 }

 // doubly linked list
 type LinkedList struct {
-    head *Element
+    head *Bucket
-    tail *Element
+    tail *Bucket
 }

 // omit the detailed implementations of its methods
 ```
 ### Algorithm
 On receipt of node status report, it updates status section of the node object, and moves the element for the node to tail of lastUpdateTime list, in O(1) time.
+Nodes are put into buckets based on the last update time; bucket clustering can avoid excessive movements to list tail on updates.

 Fornax cores have go-routine to detect stale nodes whose status report not updated in specified timeout.
 It uses the linked list updateTime, taking O(1) time practically.
 Receipt of Pod and app-session status refreshes last update time of the node too.

 When fornax cores detect stale node, it triggers deletions of affected Pod/app-sessions; besides, primary core triggers creations of ready/standy Pods too.

 ### Consistency
 Its nodes member is eventually consistent; nodeLocator and lastUpdateTime list are local maintained data.